gregorriegler/Testing-Without-Mocks/README.md

 I'd argue that most of the time we learn what it is we're building while building it.
 So relations change, responsibilities change, roles change.

-## What to Mock, or: How big should a unit be?
+## What to mock, or: How big should a unit be?

 ## Mocking Antipatterns
 Mocking in it self is already a code smell.
 A codesmell indicates that something might be wrong with the code, but is not necessary the case.